 Even print design is subject to change.
 If you’re not happy with your brochures, you can just re-design them when you use up your current batch.
 If this quarter’s ad campaign doesn’t work very well, you can create new ads and new messaging for the next quarter.
 With regular publications, each issue is a chance to start anew.

-But not so with logos.
+Not so with logos.
 Once you publish a logo somewhere, you’re wedded to it until you decide to scrap it and create a new one.
 If you have multiple versions of your logo floating around, it leads to brand dilution.

 Hint: the very right one is the newest one.